andreaschuch/incremental_mdl_decision_tree/README.md

 The project was rated with with the highest mark.
 Programed in java.

+For more information, please see the report incrementalMDLdecisiontree.pdf

 # How to Setup this Project:
 1.  git clone https://github.com/andreaschuch/incremental_mdl_decision_tree